Computational Methods for Spatially Realistic Microphysiological Simulations

 Workshop Dates: Mon, May 20 - Wed, May 22, 2013

 Location: Pittsburgh Supercomputing Center, 300 South Craig Street, Pittsburgh, PA 15213

-This workshop will cover theory and practice for the design and simulation of models focused on diffusion-reaction systems such as neurotransmission, signaling cascades, and other forms of biochemical networks.
-The current version of the MCell simulation environment (www.mcell.org) will be introduced, including new Monte Carlo methods for 3-D simulation of reactions in solution and on arbitrarily shaped biological surfaces.
+This workshop is organized by the Center for Multiscale Modeling of Biological Systems and will cover theory and practice for the design and simulation of models focused on diffusion-reaction systems such as neurotransmission, signaling cascades, and other forms of biochemical networks.
+The lastest version of the MCell simulation environment (www.mcell.org) will be introduced, including new Monte Carlo methods for 3-D simulation of reactions in solution and on arbitrarily shaped biological surfaces.
 During the workshop we will also introduce

 - Novel tools to incorporate rule-based modeling techniques into MCell simulations based on the BioNetGen Software (Faeder et al., Methods in Molecular Biology, Systems Biology, 2009, ed.
 Maly, Ivan V. Humana Press, Clifton, NJ, 113-167).

 - Our new MCell model creation and visualization framework called CellBlender that builds on our previously developed model creation pipeline (Czech et al., Methods in Molecular Biology, Systems Biology, 2009, ed.
 Maly, Ivan V. Humana Press, Clifton, NJ, 237-287).